 Tungsten powder exhibits a variety of particle sizes and morphologies, commonly including spherical, needle-like, and irregular shapes.
 Different particle sizes and morphologies influence their flowability, compressibility, and sintering performance in various processes.

 Tungsten powder is the primary feedstock for powder metallurgy tungsten products and tungsten alloys processing.
-Pure tungsten powder can be processed into wire, rod, tube, sheet, and other processed materials and formed products.
+Pure W powder can be processed into wire, rod, tube, sheet, and other processed materials and formed products.
 If combined with other metal powders, tungsten powder can be used to manufacture various tungsten alloys such as tungsten-molybdenum alloy, tungsten-rhenium alloy, tungsten-copper alloy, high-density tungsten alloy, etc. Another important application of tungsten powder is used to produce tungsten carbide powder, which further finds applications to produce hard alloy tools, such as lathe tools, milling cutters, drill bits, and molds.

 Tungsten powder can be sintered into various porous filters.